Procurement

 Procurement is the process of obtaining goods and services including sourcing, negotiation, ordering, receiving and paying for items.

-In partnership with our health service customers, we work to source and procure the goods and services used in Victoria’s public health facilities.
+In partnership with our health service customers, we work to establish collective agreements for the goods and services used in Victoria’s public health facilities.

 We work together with health services